A Concept for Continuous Offshore Awareness

 Continuous Coastal Awareness

 Coastal communities face a persistent visibility gap between open water and the shoreline.
-Most existing approaches rely on aerial patrols, tagged animal tracking, or reactive beach closures after a sighting.
+Most existing approaches rely on aerial patrols, tagged animal tracking, or reactive beach closures after a sighting, offering limited coverage and often detecting marine activity only after it has already entered swim areas.

 Modular Anchor Stations